-When HVEK certification is required, the chassis certifier will be the lead HVSC and must ensure brake certification is carried out prior to issuing an LT400 certification for their work.
+When HVEK certification is required for a chassis modification the HVEC certifier will be the lead HVSC and must ensure brake certification is carried out prior to issuing an LT400 certification for their work.

-When an air supply is provided by the vehicle manufacturer for an auxiliary purpose, the chassis certifier can accept an added air powered auxiliary without requiring HVEK certification.
+When an air supply is provided by the vehicle manufacturer for an auxiliary purpose, the HVEC certifier can accept an added air powered auxiliary without requiring HVEK certification.
 The added air supply must comply with HVBR requirements and not be able to degrade the function or performance of the braking system through use or a fault.

 OE manufacturer means the original manufacturer of the vehicle.
-It does not mean:
+It does not mean;

-- a second or third stage manufacturer, modifier or body builder - a local dealer or reseller or parallel importer of the vehicle - a VIN issuer, except when the VIN was issued by a regulator e.g. Waka Kotahi, in which case the regulator may nominate the manufacturer
+- a second or third stage manufacturer, modifier or body builder. - a local dealer or reseller or parallel importer of the vehicle. - a VIN issuer, if the VIN was issued by a regulator (eg Waka Kotahi), then the regulator may nominate the manufacturer.

-Standards compliant means a vehicle which, when it went through entry certification on or after 1 July 2008, was manufactured and is in compliance with one of the international standards approved in clause 2.5(2) of the HVBR, or being a vehicle manufactured or modified in New Zealand after 1 March 2007, was certified as compliant with Schedule 5 of the HVBR.
+Standards compliant means a vehicle which, when it went through entry certification on or after 1 July 2008, was manufactured and is in compliance with one of the international standards approved in clause 2.5(2) of the HVBR, or, being a vehicle manufactured or modified in New Zealand after 1 March 2007, was certified as compliant with Schedule 5 of the HVBR.

-Acceptable Documentation: The OE manufacturer or for the purposes of this bulletin the approved representative of the OE manufacturer has supplied auditable documentation that supports the alteration or modification being carried out.
-Statements from local dealers, or departments not responsible for confirming compliance, e.g. sales, service, marketing or help desks, are not acceptable.
+Acceptable documentation: The OE manufacturer or, for the purposes of this bulletin, the approved representative of the OE manufacturer has supplied auditable documentation that supports the alteration or modification being carried out.
+Statements from local dealers, or departments not responsible for confirming compliance, eg sales, service, marketing or help desks, are not acceptable.

-Acceptable Documentation must:
+Acceptable documentation must:

-- be issued from the OE manufacturer or for the purposes of this bulletin the approved representative responsible for compliance and approvals, e.g. the homologation department, and - clearly identify the name, position, contact details and signature of the person providing the documents, and - include official manufacturer's guidance for the body builder, or modifier or certification engineer that lists the model and sub-model of the vehicle, and - confirm that the vehicle remains compliant with the brake standard, or a later version of the standard, that the vehicle originally complied with when manufactured.
+- be issued from the OE manufacturer or for the purposes of this bulletin the approved representative responsible for compliance and approvals (eg the homologation department), and - clearly identifies the name, position, contact details and signature of the person providing the documents, and - includes official manufacturer's guidance for the body builder, modifier or certification engineer that lists the model and sub-model of the vehicle, and - confirms that the vehicle remains compliant with the brake standard, or a later version of the standard, that the vehicle originally complied with when manufactured.

-Acceptable Documentation (for towing connections only): The OE manufacturer or for the purposes of this bulletin an approved representative of the OE manufacturer has supplied a Statement of Compliance (SOC) that includes, https://vehicleinspection.nzta.govt.nz/resources/content/statement-of-compliance
+Acceptable documentation (for towing connections only): The OE manufacturer or for the purposes of this bulletin an approved representative of the OE manufacturer has supplied a Statement of Compliance (SoC) that includes,

-- the duty of the vehicle e.g., Rigid, Tractor, and - the brake standard the vehicle complies with, and - confirms the vehicle has OEM installed trailer brake supply and control circuits, and - confirms the vehicle has tractor protection, and - confirms the vehicles wheelbase, and - confirms the air brake coupling meets the requirements of the HVBR (if fitted prior to the towing connection).
+- · the duty of the vehicle eg rigid, tractor, and - the brake standard the vehicle complies with, and - confirms the vehicle has OE manufacturer installed trailer brake supply and control circuits, and - Confirms the vehicle has tractor protection, and - · confirms the vehicles wheelbase, and - confirms the air brake coupling meets the requirements of the HVBR (if fitted prior to the towing connection).